Reduce salon color waste and keep more of every service dollar

 A better sequence

 Measure first, identify the biggest sources of waste second, then tighten ordering and pricing decisions.
-Trying to force perfect staff behavior before you can see the problem usually slows improvement down.
+When owners can see the pattern clearly, team improvement becomes easier and more productive.

 Waste Source